AbdelatifAitBara/ProjectA/Readme.md

 * Configure HAproxy as a LoadBalancer.
 * Configure the reverse proxy.
 * Create a cronjob, each time we reboot our Haproxy machine, this cron will check the status of HAproxy, and if it finds that the status = inactive, it will restart haproxy.service.
-* Create a SSL Certificate automatically.
+* Run " pem_generate.sh " script, to create our SSL Certificate automatically.

 ### Explanation Step By Step :